 If a particular influencer doesn't jive well with your business or product, you could end up doing more harm than good by entering into a partnership with that person.
 During your research, be protective of your brand, and eliminate any influencers who don't seem like their style is a strong fit for your company.

 Once you've narrowed the field, you should have a good idea of the influencers you're most interested in working with.
-Now, it's time to reach out to them to get a better idea of how they'd fit with your business.
-Keep in mind that the top influencers across any industry have tons of other brands like yours clamoring for their attention.
+Now, it's time to reach out to them to understand better how they'd fit with your business.
+Remember that the top influencers across any industry have tons of other brands like yours clamoring for their attention.
 These tips can help your brand stand out.

 The first contact you make with an influencer isn't too dissimilar to a cold call, so you must establish a connection with them and give them a reason to listen to what you have to say from the get-go.